Customer Service Outsourcing: What does the future look like for brands?

 The quality of support you receive from outsourced customer service agencies varies widely.
 Considering that 68% of customers believe that a polite representative is a key ingredient to excellent customer service, this should be an important factor in your choice of agency.
 There are a lot of factors that will show the effectiveness of a customer service team.
 Acquire statistics from the company you are interested in and analyze their average handle time, first contact resolution, as well as other metrics that can shed light on their productivity.

-Learn how this company monitors its quality assurance, how many calls they take into account, and how transparent their rating system is.
+Learn how this company monitors its quality assurance, how many calls they take into account, and how transparent its rating system is.
 The absence of adequate quality control may indicate low responsibility and bad service.

 Another thing to consider is the geographical location of your outscored team, which will determine the price level.
 European and American call centers will be more expensive.
 Outsourcing customer service to India will be much cheaper and with high–quality service.
-Especially the way India has shaped up amidst the pandemic, thanks to the skilled professionals and graduates have been rated among the world’s top companies.
+Especially the way India has shaped up amidst the pandemic, thanks to the skilled professionals and graduates who have been rated among the world’s top companies.
 Compared to Europe and the US, Indian teams are less expensive and with better results.

 You should be aware of risks related to sensitive customer data you provide to third parties.
 Before hiring external employees, review your internal security, figure out the weak sides, and restrict access to certain information.
 You should ensure that no third party can reach your customer’s hyper-personal information such as credit card details, health records, etc.